bitfactory-software/anyxx/docs/blog_/on_the_dark_side_of_type_erasure.md

 ```

 The called functions
-- filter for the input with predicates, and
+- filter for the input with predicates (callback)
+and
-- return results
+- the have to return results

 But because we have erased away ALL **type** informatiom, we have no longer access to the data we need, to
-- answer the questions asked to the predicate functions, and
+- answer the questions asked to the predicate functions via callbcks
+and
-- continue with our processing.
+- to continue with our processing, we need the full interface we passed into the functions.

-So in this case we resorted to old some school unsexy OO-Style template mixture to solve the riddle:
+So we resorted to old some school unsexy OO-Style template mixture to solve this particular riddle:

 ```c++
 struct IBase